Note: this is a transcribed interview, edited for ease of reading

 It’s so much fun to see what he is learning and studying or watching.
 It’s been wonderful how it expands his education that way.

-Incorporating educational aspects probably really locks that knowledge in; he’s never going to forget this, is he?
+Incorporating educational aspects into your tabletop RPGs probably really locks that knowledge in; your kid is never going to forget this, is he?

 For us, he had just started studying the Revolutionary War, so all these characters from the Revolutionary War keep showing up in the game.